On this page you will find:

 Garage space is an issue for some people.
 I have heard of projects being built in small single car garages or carports, and even a couple in an open area, but I consider a good size work and storage area an important asset for building a Locost.
 A suitable workbench is invaluable as is enough space around the car to let you work without bumping into things.
 As the Locost grows so will your need for storage space.
 When the components are not in the car (eg engine, gearbox, wheels, seats, bonnet, nosecone etc) where will you store them?

-While you don’t require a shed full of exotic and expensive tools and machinery to build a Locost it’s quite obvious that the better equipped you are the easier the project will be.
+While you don’t require a shed full of exotic and expensive tools and machinery to build a Locost it's quite obvious that the better equipped you are the easier the project will be.
 Basic mechanics hand tools (spanners, screwdrivers, pliers, hammers, hacksaw, files, clamps etc) are essential and tools can be purchased as you progress.
-A small angle grinder (100mm or 115mm), air compressor, spray gun, welder (MIG), drill, hydraulic floor jack & stands and an engineers bench vice are all essential.
+A small angle grinder (115mm or 125mm), air compressor, spray gun, welder (MIG), drill, hydraulic floor jack & stands and an engineers bench vice are all essential.
 Some tools can be quite inexpensive to buy and I have found that some of the cheap tools are of satisfactory quality for these small projects, so there is no need to buy the best quality tools if budget is a concern, however don’t expect them to last as long or perform as well as the more expensive items.
 EBay, Supercheap Auto, Mitre 10, Bunnings and many other similar stores are a good source of economical hand and electrical tools.

-I found a metal cut off saw to be really helpful (they can be purchased for under $200).
+I found a metal cut off saw to be really helpful (they can be purchased for around $200).
 You can cut your steel tubing with a hacksaw or angle grinder but there are a LOT of cuts to be made and the cut-off saw makes it so much easier, especially when cutting angles.
 I purchased a couple of inexpensive 115mm angle grinders (less than $30 each) and I used them extensively when building the chassis, I had one fitted with a cut off wheel and the other fitted for grinding/sanding.
 Thin metal cut off discs (1mm thin) are great for cutting and trimming and “Zirconia Flap Disks” are excellent for sanding/grinding.

 This is just a guide based on my personal experience and obviously requirements will vary greatly between builders.
 However, I can confirm that you will not need to own a lathe, plasma cutter, milling machine or other expensive specialist equipment to build your own Locost and if you do require these specialist services then they are readily available.